msappy00/PortfolioProjects/README.md

 The COVID dataset was taken from https://ourworldindata.org/covid-deaths

+2) Nashville Housing Data

+The dataset here was cleaned up using standard SQL methods.

+3) Movie Data Correlation

+The dataset was scraped from IMDb and analyzed using Python with a focus on data correlation.

 These are courses on my todo list.
 I've tagged each with my progress:

   Coursera Courses (https://www.coursera.org):